 Can I cancel a return label?

 Yes!
-You are able to cancel USPS or UPS One Balance return labels in ShippingEasy, as long as they are canceled within the timeframes given by USPS and UPS.
+You are able to cancel USPS or UPS labels through the account included with ShippingEasy, as long as they are canceled within the timeframes for each label.
 More on this below. 😉

 How do I cancel a return label?

-You can cancel those USPS or UPS One Balance return labels if:
+You can cancel those USPS or UPS return labels if:

 - They haven’t been used on a USPS SCAN form